 Hinterhaus Productions/Getty Images

 If your strategy is to buy, hold and rent out properties, you need sufficient cash flow to cover maintenance.
 “People think they can get a property manager,” Tyson says.
-But many have never interviewed a property manager and have little idea about how they work.
+But many have never interviewed a property manager and have little idea about how one works.

 Davies-Yemitan agrees.
-It’s not uncommon for a property to sit on the Houston market for 90 to 120 days before it’s leased, he says.
-Meanwhile the owner has to pay the mortgage, the taxes, the insurance, the cost of advertising and homeowner or condo association dues, he says.
+It’s not uncommon for a property to sit on the Houston market for several months before it’s leased, he says.
+Meanwhile, the owner has to pay the mortgage, the taxes, the insurance, the cost of advertising and homeowner or condo association dues, he says.
 If the owner hasn’t budgeted for that, an asset can quickly become a liability.

 9 of 11